 After graduating, Patrick was interested in broadening his professional experience.
 From coursework, he found himself drawn to underserved populations which included those experiencing homelessness.
 In order to gain that experience, he applied for the AmeriCorps program and interviewed at Greensboro Urban Ministry to fill a position at our Weaver House shelter.
 Michael Pearson, director of Weaver House, describes Patrick as “an avid listener that does his best to make others happy and feel appreciated.”

-When Patrick finds himself reminiscing on the clients he has recently worked with, ranging from a professional boxer to a single mother who needed help learning math, he says “Greensboro Urban Ministry has giving me the opportunity to do meaningful work for others and use my time to help them.
+When Patrick finds himself reminiscing on the clients he has recently worked with, ranging from a professional boxer to a single mother who needed help learning math, he says “Greensboro Urban Ministry has given me the opportunity to do meaningful work for others and use my time to help them.
 I know our work is impacting people, because I was able to help a woman learn math for her GED.
 Then, she found permanent housing for herself and her baby.”

 “I’m very grateful for my time at Greensboro Urban Ministry, I have met so many people and have seen miracles happen inside these walls.”
 Patrick said.
-Michael quoted Patrick recently “The best bridge between despair and hope is good night’s sleep.”
+Michael quoted Patrick recently “The best bridge between despair and hope is a good night’s sleep.”
 Thank you Patrick for helping our neighbors in need get a good night’s sleep.